Before we begin, here is some general terminology that is important for understanding this article.

 After you have configured your messaging service you can see the configuration details.

-To invite a user to the Dashboard:
+To invite a team member to the Dashboard:

 Setting up a custom domain allows you to fully white-label Somleng and brand it for your company.
 This includes the branded dashboard, emails, Carrier API and Account API references.